Tellusant/docs/aid.md

 # Methods Aid Etc.

-## The General Linear Forecasting Model for Demand
+## The General and Special Forecasting Models for Demand

 Schematically, the general model looks like this: